awkena/qrlabelr/README.md

 If plot labels were generated with the customizable functions, a PDF file containing the generated labels and an updated fieldbook would be saved to the user's working directory.

-If plot labels were generated using the Shiny app, there is a download button on the Generate label tab, which can be used to save all generated labels and updated fieldbook to a local machine.
+If labels were generated using the Shiny app, there is a download button on the `Generate label tab`, which can be used to save all generated labels and updated fieldbook to a local machine.

-## Are generated labels compatible with popular page templates?
+## Are generated labels compatible with popular label templates?

 Yes.
 We have gone the extra mile to ensure generated labels can be printed on papers from Avery, Uline, and other paper template